mozilla/glean/docs/user/pings/index.md

 ## Ping sections

-There are two standard metadata sections that are added to most pings, in addition to their core metrics and events content (which are described elsewhere in [adding new metrics](../adding-new-metrics.md).
+There are two standard metadata sections that are added to most pings, in addition to their core metrics and events content (which are described in [Adding new metrics](../adding-new-metrics.md)).

 - The [`ping_info` section](#The-ping_info-section) contains core metadata that is included in **every** ping.